 Surgery by lung cancer stage

-Surgery is generally used in patients with earlier stage disease:1,2
+Surgery is generally used in patients with earlier stage disease, such as the below non-small cell lung cancer stages:1,2

 - Stage I: The tumor is small (between ≤1 to 4 cm) and no lymph nodes are involved.
 There are no metastases.